-Since their inception in 2000, Research Data Centres have provided researchers with access to microdata for a growing collection of surveys.
-A key provision of this access is the preservation of the confidentiality of respondents' data as stipulated by subsection 17(1)(b) of the Statistics Act.
+A key provision to the growing access to Statistics Canada's micro-data is the preservation of the confidentiality of respondents' data as stipulated by subsection 17(1)(b) of the Statistics Act.
 Data confidentiality is crucial to maintaining the high levels of participation on which Statistics Canada surveys depend.